Alexvidalcor/Jepetobot/Readme.md

 * A statistics function has been implemented that allows more control over the behavior of the application.

 * This feature complements an advanced monitoring system.

+### Easy access to Dalle2 from Telegram

+* Support for the use of Dalle2 in image generation is included.

+* This feature allows you to generate images from text messages.

 <br>